Amy Hagerstrom Therapy PLLC

 You may recognize parts of yourself in more than one of these areas.

 • Reactions that feel out of proportion or a kind of numbness that lingers.
-Even if you don’t fully understand why, your body might be letting you know that something old is still present, asking for more care than quick tools or talk therapy can offer.
+Even if you don’t fully understand why, your body might be letting you know that something old is still present.

 Learn more about trauma therapy

 • Sometimes it shows up as racing thoughts.
 Other times it’s a tightness in your chest that doesn’t ease.
 It might feel like full-body panic, or a constant bracing for something to go wrong.
 These signs often reflect more than just stress.
-They’re invitations to slow down, listen closely, and offer your mind and body the kind of support that creates lasting change.
+When anxiety lives in your body this way, it often needs more than strategies or insight.
+It needs a different kind of attention.

 Learn more about anxiety therapy

 • You’ve built a good life, but something still feels off.
 This season is bringing up old patterns, emotions, or even memories you thought were behind you.
-It’s a sign that deeper, mind-body support might be needed to fully tend to what’s still unresolved.
+Sometimes what's surfacing now has been waiting for this kind of attention, the kind that includes your body, not just your thoughts.

 Learn more about Midlife crisis therapy.